 Meanwhile, the Urhobos will continue as an insignificant ethnic voice in the federal politics of Nigeria.
 This is primarily caused by the Urhobo people themselves (particularly the leaders) and it is up to them to sort it out with robust and enduring solutions.

-The solution to what I call an Urhobo crises of internal cooperation and coordination is the radical reorganisation of the social and cultural sphere of the Urhobo nation by way of creating internal movements for internal cohesion led by conscientious and able leaders who possess great visions of cohesion.
+The solution to what I call an Urhobo crisis of internal cooperation and coordination is the radical reorganisation of the social and cultural sphere of the Urhobo nation by way of creating internal movements for internal cohesion led by conscientious and able leaders who possess great visions of cohesion.
 The cost of achieving such a necessary and admirable feat but once attained, the Urhobo nation will find the love, unity and political relevance it now sorely lacks.
 Who is willing to pay the price?
 It is a price paying, and no Urhobo is exempt.

 Maybe then the Urhobos can come first among other nations.